 - The second stage is the Mains Exam

 - The final stage is the interview, and on clearing the interview, you are appointed as BDO.

 If you cannot clear any stage of the exam, you have to appear for all the stages again.
 For example, if you fail in the interview stage, the next time you appear for the test you have to again appear for all three stages: Preliminary; Mains; and, Interview.

 The Three Stages of the BDO Exam are Explained in detail below:

 To prepare for any exam, you have to know its syllabus.
 Here, I will provide you with the syllabus of all three stages of the BDO exam.

 The Preliminary Exam is conducted by the state’s Public Service Commission and the preliminary stage has objective questions in it.
 The following are the two papers in the Preliminary Stage:

 - General Studies Paper 2)

-In General studies paper 1, there are 150 questions of 200 marks in total, and in the General Studies Paper 2, there are 100 questions, of 200 marks in total.
+In General Studies Paper 1, there are 150 questions of 200 marks in total, and in General Studies Paper 2, there are 100 questions, of 200 marks in total.